MicrosoftDocs/cloud-adoption-framework/docs/infrastructure/mainframe-migration/application-strategies.md

 ## Migrate OLTP workloads to Azure

-The lift and shift approach is the no-code option for quickly migrating existing applications to Azure.
+The lift-and-shift approach is the no-code option for quickly migrating existing applications to Azure.
 Each application is migrated as is, which provides the benefits of the cloud without the risks or costs of making code changes.
 Using an emulator for mainframe transaction processing (TP) monitors on Azure supports this approach.

 TP monitors are available from various vendors and run on virtual machines, an infrastructure as a service (IaaS) option on Azure.
 The following before and after diagrams show a migration of an online application backed by IBM DB2, a relational database management system (DBMS), on an IBM z/OS mainframe.
 DB2 for z/OS uses Virtual Storage Access Method (VSAM) files to store the data and Indexed Sequential Access Method (ISAM) for flat files.
 This architecture also uses CICS for transaction monitoring.